-You identify an issue in your community that you believe should be addressed.
+You have identified an issue in your community that you believe should be addressed.
 Now what?
-There are usually many ways to get support around advocating for solutions, but it can seem overwhelming to know where to get started.
+There are usually many ways to get support around working towards or advocating for solutions, but it can seem overwhelming to know where to get started.
 We’ve created this page to help guide community members through this process and offer some tips for how to seek out community support around issues that are important to you!

-One of the main tasks in getting started is figuring out how to bring your request to others who can help build support and momentum.
-Our website has a large variety of resources to assist in this, especially around these topics:
+One of the main tasks in getting started is figuring out how to bring your issues of interest to others who can help build support and momentum.
+One person can make a difference, but having others by your side makes change a lot easier.
+The next section of this page details other stakeholders you should consider connecting with, how you can communicate your request with them, and more.
+Our website has a large variety of resources to assist with common community topics.